pablo-meier/ghostlight/docs/pitch.md

 in the Arts, you're someone I trust, and whose opinions I value, in both a professional and a personal context.

-I've been thinking about this on-and-off for a few years now, and working on pretty hard on nights and weekends for the past month or two, on top of my full-time job.
-While I would love to keep going with it stubbornly knowing I Am Right And It Is Perfect, the fact is I don't work full-time in the arts and am only one person — I can't really know what large numbers of artists like or need.
+I've been thinking about this on-and-off for a few years now, and working on it on nights and weekends for the past few months, on top of my job.
+While I would love to keep going with it stubbornly knowing I Am Right And It Is Perfect, the fact is I don't work full-time in the arts and am only one person - I can't really know what large numbers of artists like or need.
 I also need some feedback to break out of any tunnelvision before it gets super solidified.

+**To get started: visit [https://ghostlight.io](https://ghostlight.io).
+When it asks for username/password, enter:**

+**Username: casper**

+**Password: fantasma\_porfavor** (that's "Ghost, please" in Spanish)

 ## SO what are you working on?

 There's a few ways of saying it, so I'll give you a few of them.
-It's called **Ghostlight**, and the one-liner that I don't love is
+It's called **Ghostlight**, and the one-liner I don't love is

 **IMDb for theatre and live performance.**